Is There a Dimmer Outlook Ahead for Citizens Financial Group Inc. (CFG)?

-Citizens Financial Group Inc. (NYSE:CFG) went up by 1.13% from its latest closing price compared to the recent 1-year high of $51.14.
-The company’s stock price has collected 1.23% of gains in the last five trading sessions.
+Citizens Financial Group Inc. (NYSE:CFG) went up by 0.45% from its latest closing price compared to the recent 1-year high of $51.54.
+The company’s stock price has collected -1.67% of loss in the last five trading sessions.
 Press Release reported on 11/19/21 that Investors Bancorp, Inc. Announces Shareholder Approval of Citizens Financial Group, Inc. Merger

 Is It Worth Investing in Citizens Financial Group Inc. (NYSE :CFG) Right Now?